John-Abbott-College/6P3-Notes/lessons/12-intro-azure-iot.md

-# Intro to Azure IoT
+# Intro to Azure IoT & Tools

 From now on, we will deploy and manage our IoT solutions using Microsoft Azure and its Azure IoT platform as a service (PaaS).

 ## Platform as a Service (PaaS)